There are 4 ways we can deal with Status attribute:

 - Leave it in the dimension table as type 2.

 Once we explained what they are to the business, number 3 is usually rejected outright.
 The issue is that they need to record the date when the status changes and they want to analyse it.
 Whether it is insurance or banking, manufacturing or telco, it is usually a “pipeline process”, aka “workflow”.
 In a pipeline process, an object (document, project, application, etc) goes to different stages.
 The users often need to know how long the application/document stays at each stage.
 Either they want to find a “bottleneck”, or inefficiencies, e.g. “why on earth it takes 2 weeks to approve it?”

 Apart from the dates they also want to know the indicator/flag, i.e. say you have 5 stages: stage1 then stage2 then it goes to either stage3 or stage4.
 If it goes to stage3 then finish, but if it goes to stage4 it goes to stage5.
-It is confusing using dummy data isn’t it.
-I’ll make up something.
-Credit Card Application:
+For example: Credit Card Application process: